-For anyone who regularly visits Taiwan, the city of Tainan can easily be missed with the other three major cites of Taipei, Taichung, and Kaohsiung.
-Yet that would be a grave mistake if you consider yourself a foodie.
-A word of warning, driving in Tainan is atrocious – there are only two major roads going into the city off of Highway 1.
-Yet if you brave the driving conditions and/or decide take the train (HSR or TRA), make your way to the old historic district and you will be pleasantly satiated with all sorts of Taiwanese small eats (台灣小吃).
-This time we were only in Tainan for half a day so we didn’t get to do as much eating as we liked – but our stomachs were happy nevertheless.
+For anyone who regularly visits Taiwan, the city of Tainan (台南) can easily be missed with the other major cites of Taipei, Taichung, and Kaohsiung.
+Yet, that would be a grave mistake if you consider yourself a foodie.
+A word of warning, driving in Tainan can be atrocious.
+There are only two major roads going into the city off of Highway 1.
+Nevertheless, I encourage you to brave the driving conditions or take the train (HSR or TRA).
+Make your way to the old historic district and you will be pleasantly satiated with Taiwanese small eats (台灣小吃).
+This time we were only in Tainan for half a day.
+We didn’t get to do as much eating as we liked – but our stomachs were happy nevertheless.

 A great place to have noodles / won ton noodle soup is 福榮小吃店 Ramen / Noodle House.
 As typical with many great noodle shops in Tainan, this is next to the fabric district full of very small alley ways.

-The image to the left is one of the alley ways to get to 福榮小吃店.
+The preceding image is one of the alley ways to get to 福榮小吃店.
 It’s small, poorly lit, and can barely fit three motor scooters side-by-side together.
-Yet with scooters buzzing around, lots of noise, and people squeezing past each other - the line up to the shop was long and quite busy.
+Yet with scooters buzzing around, lots of noise, and people squeezing past each other – the line up to the shop was long and quite busy.

-Again, an all too short of a visit – enough time to say hi to friends, eat, drink coffee and then we ran off.
+Again, an all too short of a visit.
+There was only enough time to say hi to friends, eat, drink coffee and then we ran off.
 But what I like about the area is the prevalence of good Italian espressos.
 If you visit Taiwan enough – you’ll note that there are plenty of coffee shops – and plenty of machines that make espresso-like drinks whether it’s the local 7-11 (which are super popular here in Taiwan) or 85C (local Taiwanese chain that recently expanded to the US).
-Yet, finding a good espresso can sometimes be a serious chore.
+Yet, finding a good espresso can sometimes be a serious chore (especially for a foodie).

-And in the district that we were having lunch, there are a lot of old brick houses with wonderful small architectural details.
-Instead of taking them down and replacing them with modern buildings, many of these houses have been converted into coffee shops and/or mini art galleries that serve coffee (i.e. for Seattlelites, this just means coffee shop).
+And in the fabric district (also known as West Central District next to Hai’an Road Art Street – 海安路藝術街), there are a lot of old brick houses with wonderful small architectural details.
+Instead of taking them down and replacing them with modern buildings, many of these houses have been converted into coffee shops and/or mini art galleries that serve coffee (i.e., for Seattlelites, this just means coffee shop).
 Above is the entrance to 正興咖啡館 Zhengxing Café which has amazing ambience and allowed us to hide away albeit briefly from the hustle and bustle of the Tainan streets.

-As you can see from the foyer entering into the coffee shop, it’s basically the old front room / living room of the house that has been converted into the barista stand / gift shop.
+As you can see from the foyer entering into the coffee shop, it’s basically the old front room or living room of a house that has been converted into the barista stand and gift shop.